 Spiritus Hermeticum: part six

 In the first two parts of this 12-part investigation we discussed the origins of Hermeticism, the Greek and Egyptian conceptions of the God variously known as Thoth, Theuth, Tat, and Tahuti, and the origins and extent of the Corpus Hermeticum.
-This was followed in parts three, four and five by an examination of the actual teachings of Hermes as they have come down to us in the Poemander, the Asclepios and the various Hermetic fragments.
-In this part we continue our discussion of the Corpus Hermeticum.
-Our principal aim, as we have explained from the beginning, is to uncover the original truths the man Hermes taught to his disciples, and to distinguish these without fail from the half-truths and speculations grafted onto them over the centuries by the many translators, editors and commentators through whose hands the Corpus Hermeticum has passed.
+This was followed in parts three, four and five by an examination of the actual teachings of Hermes as they have come down to us in the various Hermetic texts.
+In this part we delve into a portion of the Corpus Hermeticum called the Asclepios.
+Our principal aim, as we have explained from the beginning, is to uncover the original truths the man Hermes taught to his disciples, and to distinguish these without fail from the half-truths and speculations grafted onto them over the centuries.

 A Treatise on Initiations or Asclepios